6. Communications

 Example of run-length encoding with original data and compressed representation.
 Image by Professor G R Sinha.

 Lossless compression methods usually exploit the structure of the information.
 A lossless compression algorithm is run-length encoding.
-Run-length coding is advantageous in which the data has sequences of the same data value occurring in many consecutive data elements.
+Run-length coding is advantageous in that the data has sequences of the same data value occurring in many consecutive data elements.
 There are relatively long chains of 0’s or 1’s (infrequent changes).
 There are combinations of bits that are more likely than others.
 For example, in run-length encoding (RLE), runs of data are stored as a single value (count) rather than the original run, like so:

 [1,0,0,0,0,0,0,0,0,0,0,1,1,…] → [1,10,2]